nusenu/ContactInfo-Information-Sharing-Specification/README.md

 zcash address where people should send donations to support the operation of this tor relay.

 ### donationurl
-URL pointing to a website that contains donation information to support this tor relay.
+url pointing to a website that contains donation information to support this tor relay.
-This SHOULD be an https URL.
+This SHOULD be an HTTPS url.

 example:
 ```